fabsch225/Theme-Switcher/ReadMe.md

 # Theme Switcher

-This Python Script Detects the lighting from your webcam, and sets the OS-Theme Accordingly.
-This only works on windows.
+This Python script detects the lighting from your webcam and sets the OS theme accordingly.
+This only works on Windows.

 ## Installation